Goals

 - PS/2 plug board

 Most modern keyboards use the Universal Serial Bus (USB).
 The USB protocol is quite complicated: a typical USB keyboard driver is 2,000 lines of code – ouch!
 In this course, we instead use a PS/2 keyboard because PS/2 is a simple serial protocol that is easy to decode.
 The PS/2 keyboard appeared on the original IBM PC.
-Computers have long since stopped including a PS/2 port as standard equipment so we will wire a direct connection from a PS/2 plug board to the GPIO pins on the Pi.
+Computers have long since stopped including a PS/2 port as standard equipment; we wire our own connection from a PS/2 plug board to the GPIO pins on the Pi.

 There are two common PS/2 devices: a keyboard and a mouse.
 A PS/2 plug is a 6-pin mini-DIN connector.
 By convention, a mouse connector is green and a keyboard connector is purple, but the connectors are otherwise identical.
 Inspect the inside of the mini-din PS/2 connector on the keyboard.
-It contains a plastic tab (this forces the plug to be inserted with the correct polarity) and 6 male pins.
-Two pins are NC (not-connected), and the others carry VCC, GND, DATA and CLK.
+It has 6 male pins and a plastic tab (SHLD) to guide inserting the plug with the correct polarity.
+Two of the pins are NC (not-connected); the others carry VCC, GND, DATA and CLK.

-Grab the PS/2 plug board and fip it over to see the four-pin header that on the underside of the circuit board.
-These header pins connect to the male pins in the PS/2 plug through small traces.
-Find those traces on the circuit board.
-The CLK, DATA, and GND traces are on the top side of the board and the 5V trace on the underside.
+Grab the PS/2 plug board and look at its four-pin header.
+Each pin on the header corresponds to one of the four connected pins of the PS/2 plug.
+The circuit board has traces to connect each pin.
+On the red plug boards, the CLK, DATA, and GND traces are on the top side of the board and the 5V trace on the underside.
+On the green plug boards, all four traces are on the bottom side of the board.

-From your kit, pick out seven female-to-male jumpers: one red, two black, two white, and two yellow.
-You'll be following these color conventions: red for 5V, black for GND, white for CLK, and yellow for DATA.
+From your parts kit, pick out five female-to-female jumpers: one red, two black, one white, and one purple.
+You'll be following these color conventions: red for 5V, black for GND, white for CLK, and purple for keyboard DATA.

-Use one red and one black jumper to supply power to your keyboard.
-Connect the female end of the red jumper to a 5V pin on your Pi and the male end to the 5V row in your breadboard.
-Similarly, use a black jumper to connect a GND pin on your Pi to the GND row.
+Use the red and black jumpers to supply power to the plug board.
+First have your Pi switched off, and use a red jumper to connect a 5V pin on your Pi to the 5V pin on your plug board and a black jumper to connect a GND pin on your Pi to the GND pin on your plug board.
+Double-check these connections to confirm they are correct (wiring a short circuit through the keyboard can cause fatal damage; ask us how we know…).

 2. Use a logic analyzer to visualize keyboard signals